 Benefits of Installing a Ceiling Fan

 Ceiling fans come in many different styles, colors, shapes, finishes, and on-trend materials to fit the overall aesthetic of a room.
 Choosing a ceiling fan to match your home’s style is easier than ever.
-There are many benefits from installing a ceiling fan in your home from energy efficiency to practical function.
+There are many benefits to installing a ceiling fan in your home from energy efficiency to practical function.

 Evenly Distributed Air

 Ceilings fans can help a room feel cooler when they’re rotating counterclockwise to create a breeze.
 They can also help the room feel warmer in the winter months by changing the ceiling fan direction.
 When the fan turns clockwise, the warm air that has risen to the ceiling is pushed down and evenly distributed throughout the room.

 Cost and Energy Efficiency